catseye/tideay/README.markdown

 ### editing ###

 *   Typing `{<enter>` or `:<enter>` should indent the next line four spaces.
-*   Typing `<tab>` should "tab-complete" (rewrite) the text to the left.
-    This never results in a tab character, unless a tab character is what the rewrite rule says to substitute in.
 *   Find should support case-sensitive and maybe whole-world-only search.
 *   Replace found text with new text.
-*   ^F find should populate find-entry with selected text.
+*   Ctrl+F find should populate find-entry with selected text.
 *   Mark and move to mark (like Ctrl+F2/F2 in SciTE)

 ### buffers ###